 Let’s discuss why a personal loan is best to pay off unpaid credit card bills:

-- Low Interest Rates: Credit card issuer may charge a huge interest rate of up to 45% from the customer depending upon the terms, credit history etc. Interest rate on personal loans varies from 11.5% to 24% which is significantly lesser than the former, and this on taking a personal loan, it is easier to manage payment for the pending bills, and pay off debt at a lower interest rate.
+- Low-Interest Rates: Credit card issuers may charge a huge interest rate of up to 45% from the customer depending upon the terms, credit history etc. The interest rate on personal loans varies from 11.5% to 24% which is significantly lesser than the former, and on taking a personal loan, it is easier to manage payments for the pending bills, and pay off debt at a lower interest rate.

 Additional Reading: Tips to Resolve Your Credit Card Debt